 Select cell B7, and type this formula, then press Enter:

-That formula multiplies the quantity (B5) by the unit price (B6), to calculate the total price.
+In that formula, the asterisk operator multiplies the quantity (B5) by the unit price (B6), to calculate the total price.

 In some situations, an approximate match is preferred, so several values will return the same result.
 For example, when grading student papers,